openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/instance_segmentation.rst

 *************

 1. We can further optimize the model with ``otx optimize``.
-It uses NNCF or POT depending on the model format.
+It uses NNCF or PTQ depending on the model and transforms it to ``INT8`` format.

 Please, refer to :doc:`optimization explanation <../../../explanation/additional_features/models_optimization>` section to get the intuition of what we use under the hood for optimization purposes.